usds/playbook/_includes/techfar-online.md

 > *8* One of the core features of all agile processes is small team size, normally less than 10, with a clearly identified leader.

-> *9* **“Rather, absence of direction should be interpreted as permitting the Team to innovate and use sound business judgment that is otherwise consistent with law and within the limits of their authority.”**
+> *9* “Rather, absence of direction should be interpreted as permitting the Team to innovate and use sound business judgment that is otherwise consistent with law and within the limits of their authority.”

+> *10* In the 8th Annual State of Agile Survey conducted by VersionOne, 88% of respondents stated that their organizations are practicing Agile software development with the top business benefits being the ability to manage changing priorities (92%), productivity (87%), and project visibility (86%).
+Source: [8th Annual State of Agile Survey (2014)](http://www.versionone.com/pdf/2013-state-of-Agile-survey.pdf?utm_campaign=2014%20State%20of%20Agile%20Auto%20Responder&utm_medium=email&utm_source=Eloqua "Link to 8th Annual State of Agile Survey 2014 Download")

 > *11* Less than one-third of waterfall procurements (28%) succeed.
 Larman, Craig.
 Agile and Interactive Development:  A Manager’s Guide (2001) at 101.
 Only 20% of features are used often, 30% get used only sometimes or infrequently and 50% are almost never, if ever, used.
 The Standish Group, Inc., [The CHAOS Manifesto 2013](http://versionone.com/assets/img/files/ChaosManifesto2013.pdf "Link to the Chaos Manifesto").
 See also Appendix A: Comparison of Traditional to Agile Thinking on Software Development.